Table of Contents

 Key Takeaways

-• An early retirement buyout is a package offered by companies to encourage older, higher-paid employees to retire early when they want to reduce payroll costs.
-It may include severance pay, medical coverage, and bridging to Social Security benefits.
+- An early retirement buyout encourages older employees to retire early and may include severance, medical coverage, and Social Security bridging.

 Nearly every week there are headlines about companies that offer workers voluntary buyouts or early retirement packages.